vladatman/puzzle/README.md

 ### About the game
 This project is a sliding puzzle in a console version.
-Before you can start game, you decide between two sizes (3x3 or 4x4).
+Before you can start game, you can decide between two sizes (3x3 or 4x4).
 Then, you can put the numbers into the correct order using w (up), s (down), d (right), a (left).
 You can also ask help during the game using 'h' keyboard.
 Finally, if you want to quit before finishing it, just use the 'e' keyboard.